Modern Day Mystic Series by Sandra Cosentino

-Attention is a powerful skill used by mystics, modern and ancient, to expand awareness of energies and open to perceiving new insights.
+Attention is a powerful skill used by mystics, modern and ancient, to expand awareness of energies and open to perceive new insights.

 “Holding deeper attention is all it takes to illumine what is invisible.”
 (Llyn Roberts)

 Attention to Coincidence.
 Even the ordinary can become a sign to us when observed in the context of our focused attention.
-You may find greater synchronisity happening in your life.
+Thus, you may find greater synchronicity happening in your life.

 “A coincidence is a collection of two or more events or conditions, closely related by time, space, form, or other associations which appear unlikely to bear a relationship as either cause to effect or effects of a shared cause, within the observer’s or observers’ understanding of what cause can produce what effects.”
 (Wikipedia)

 Shapeshifting.
 When I let my eyes travel into the landscape, or the wild bird I am observing, I become “one” with their energy.
-I often sense what I call spirit of place or a heightened awareness of the unique qualities of that wild being.
-You gain a sense of “knowing” that place or being as if for the first time when you take time to really see and sense.
+For example, this conscious energy exchange heightens awareness of the unique qualities of of a place.
+When you take time to really see and sense, you gain a sense of “knowing” that place.
+It is as if you see it for the first time.

-Llyn Roberts speaks eloquently of the value of instincts and earth attunement:
+Llyn Roberts speaks eloquently of the value of earth attunement:

 “Aligning with our planet gains us trust and fluidity.
 Oneness with the earth brings us into oneness with ourselves, which can ease our movement through perilous times.